Ekips-Prime-Pro/.github/profile/README.md

 ## What do we do?

-We try to build or own
+We try to build or own Upgrades for the Lego Spike Prime environment.

 ## Why are we doing it?